Segmentation of Skin Lesions and their Attributes Using Multi-Scale Convolutional Neural Networks and Domain Specific Augmentations: Methodolgy

 \subsubsection{Training procedure}

 All decoding layers of the proposed segmentation network are initialized using “uniform Glorot” \cite{ glorot2010understanding } initialization method.
 Loss optimization has been carried out using AMSGrad variant of Adam optimizer \cite{ reddi2018convergence } with the learning rate and weighs decay parameters equal to ${10^{ - 4}}$ for all layers.
-A 5-fold cross-validation scheme has been utilized with 70 epochs for each fold.
+A 5-fold cross-validation scheme with 70 epochs for each fold and batch size of 16 was utilized.
 The best performing model on the validation subset is saved during the training process based on the loss value.
+For lesion segmentation, we set the coefficient $\alpha=1$ and $\beta = 1$ .